xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/updating_modules.md

    If you get an error like:

    ```
-   Error: Can't connect to the marketplace server: Curl Operation timed out after 74801 milliseconds with 251606 out of 500482 bytes received (28)
+   Error: Can't connect to the App Store server: Curl Operation timed out after 74801 milliseconds with 251606 out of 500482 bytes received (28)
    ```
     Contact your hosting provider to ensure there are no Internet connection issues or ask the hosting support to increase the timeout set.
 Errors of the kind can be caused by a slow or unstable Internet connection.
    {% endnote %}